noot/noot/README.md

 I'm Elizabeth aka noot aka elizabethereum 🐀

-- I like distributed systems, cryptography, and of course blockchain
+- I like distributed systems, cryptography, privacy and of course blockchain
 - My most used language at the moment is Go
-- I’m currently working on Gossamer and Mina
 - 📫 How to reach me: elizabeth (at) chainsafe (dot) io

+Current projects:
+- Gossamer: Go implementation of the Polkadot Host
+- atomic-swap: ETH<->XMR atomic swap protocol and implementation